TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 Tox path and name: `Content\TDToxFiles\UESample05_SingleSampleChannels.tox`

-This simple example showcase the use of multiple channels of CHOP data with one sample per channel.
+This simple example showcases the use of multiple channels of CHOP data with one sample per channel.

 ![TOX](ReadmePictures/05_SingleSampleChannels_01.png?raw=true "SingleSampleChannels .tox content.")